Shahidali78/codesync/README.md

 > A browser-based IDE where multiple users edit, run, and debug code together in real time, with a self-hosted **Qwen2.5-Coder** assistant that reviews, explains, and fixes code inline. **No paid APIs** — all AI runs locally via Ollama.

-**Status:** ✅ All 7 build phases complete.
-This README is both the project documentation and the run guide.

 ---